HighpixelSpeed/HighpixelSpeed/README.md

 ### Commands:
 `/hs`: This enables and disables the mod.
 This must be done in a lobby.

+`/hs forty`: This enables requeuing if you cannot get a 40-point game.

 `/hs help`: This shows a summary of these commands.

 `/hs lag`: This enables lag compatability if the server is lagging or you have high ping/bad connection.